 Chem 13 News magazine is running a contest to design tiles for the four newly named elements, nihonium (Nh), moscovium (Mc), tennessine (Ts) and oganesson (Og).
-The deadline for contest submissions has been extended to March 31, 2017.
+Over 200 submissions have been received and the decision process has begun.
 See the new elements contest page for more details.
 On April 21, the top ten design were posted.
 On May 1, the final four design for each element will be announced.
 Online voting begins in May 2017.
 Check back and vote.

 University of Waterloo Neodymium-60 Anniversary Project